The Faces Behind Georgia HOSA

 Nate Thomas | State Officer coach

-In his spare time, Nate is usually somewhere behind a camera taking photos.
-His interests include landscape and lifestyle photography with a concentration in street photography.
-He also is somewhat of a fashion enthusiast, so I’m sure you can find him somewhere near your favorite mall or shopping center.
+Beyond healthcare and HOSA, Nate is a creative at heart.
+He has a passion for photography and has been behind the camera since 2017, with interests ranging from landscape and lifestyle photography to street photography.
+He is also a self-proclaimed fashion enthusiast, so there is a good chance you can find him somewhere near his favorite mall or shopping center.

 Cameron Carter | Membership Development Coordinator